Reboot to restore software: Time Machine

 Time Machine (macOS) functions more as a backup utility than a restoration program.
 It creates incremental snapshots of the system configuration periodically and requires an external storage device for backing up the MacOS.
 This backup can later be used to restore a previous configuration as and when required.
-The software can also be used to restore specific items like deleted emails or older versions of files rather than the entire configuration.

 Refresh

 Also introduced with Windows 8, Refresh re-installs the Windows OS but retains user files, the pre-installed applications, and those installed by the users.
-Running the reset option is advised only if Refresh fails to resolve the issue.